-Even if you have never dealt with the realities of a pregnant employee before, odds are that sooner or later, someone will request time off to be with a new baby.
+Even if you have never dealt with the realities of a pregnant employee before, the odds are that sooner or later, someone will request time off to be with a new baby.

 As an employer, it’s imperative that you are aware of the regulations that protect the rights of new mothers and fathers.
 Any mistake on your part can result in costly litigation, undue stress, and loss of company reputation.

 But don’t worry!
 We know parental leave laws can be a bit complex, so we created this cheat sheet to help simplify the information.
-In addition, if you are uncertain about any aspect of maternity and parental leave, we strongly suggest you consult with an experienced employee benefits advisor.
+In addition, if you are uncertain about any aspect of maternity and parental leave, we strongly suggest you consult with an experienced benefits advisor.

 Understanding Maternity and Parental Leave in Canada